DKFZ-ODCF/nf-bam2fastq/README.md

     --sortFastqs=false
 ```

 For each BAM file in the comma-separated `--bamFileList` parameter, one directory with FASTQs is created in the `outputDir`.
 With the `local` profile the processing jobs will be executed locally.
-The `conda` profile will let Nextflow create a Conda environment from the `./task-environment.yml` file (by default in the `work/` directory.
+The `conda` profile will let Nextflow create a Conda environment from the `./task-environment.yml` file (by default in the `work/` directory).

 ## Remarks

   * By default, the workflow sorts FASTQ files by their IDs to avoid e.g. that reads extracted from position-sorted BAMs are fed into the next processing step (possibly re-alignment) in a sorting order that may affect the processing.
 For instance, keeping position-based sorting order may result in systematic fluctuations of the average insert-size distributions in the FASTQ stream.
 Note, however, that most jobs of the workflow are actually sorting-jobs -- so you can save a lot of computation time, if the input order during alignment does not matter for you.
+And if you don't worry about such problems during alignment, you may safe a lot of additional time during sorting of the already almost-sorted alignment output.
   * Obviously, you can only reconstitute complete original FASTQs (except for order), if the BAM was not filtered in any way, e.g. by removing duplicated reads or read trimming.
   * Paired-end FASTQs are generated with biobambam2's `bamtofastq`.
   * Sorting is done with the UNIX coreutils tool "sort" in an efficient way (e.g. sorting per read-group; co-sorting of order-matched mate FASTQs).

+> **Warning**: This version still uses the 2.0.87 version of biobambam2, which contains a [bug](https://gitlab.com/german.tischler/biobambam2/-/issues/94) that prevents that files for orphaned second-reads (U2) are written.
+If you apply this workflow version to paired-end BAMs, make sure they are complete and non-truncated.

 ## Status